 Contact The Law Office of Peter Kageleiry, Jr. Consultation

-No matter where you are stationed in the world, contact my office in Virginia Beach at 757-231-5406 or through our convenient online form to schedule a consultation.
+No matter where you are stationed in the world, if you want to to appeal a court martial conviction, contact my office in Virginia Beach at 757-231-5406 or through our convenient online form to schedule a consultation.

 Attorney Peter Kageleiry, Jr., focuses his legal practice exclusively on military court-martial law and related adverse administrative actions.

 If you are a soldier, sailor, airman, or Marine facing a military court-martial or

 if you are under investigation put Peter Kageleiry to work in your military defense.